x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/mobile-access/remote-wipe-on-mobile-phone.md

 Clear-MobileDevice -Identity WM_TonySmith -NotificationEmailAddresses "admin@contoso.com"
 ```

-If the device is running a native mail client instead of Outlook, you can use the following command to wipe only Outlook data and leave all other data on the device intact:
+If the device connects to Exchange using a mail app other than Outlook, you can use the following command to wipe only the mail app's Exchange ActiveSync mail, calendar, and account data and leave all other data on the device intact:

 ```PowerShell
 Clear-MobileDevice -AccountOnly -Identity WM_TonySmith -NotificationEmailAddresses "admin@contoso.com"